estuary/flow/site/docs/guides/connect-network.md

 # Configure connections with SSH tunneling

+Flow connects to certain types of endpoints — generally databases — using their IP address and port.
-Depending on your enterprise network security, you may need to use [SHH tunneling](https://www.ssh.com/academy/ssh/tunneling/example#local-forwarding), or port forwarding, to allow Flow to securely access your endpoint.
-This is configured within a capture or materialization definition, but before you can do this, you'll need a properly configured SSH server on your internal network or cloud hosting platform.
+To keep this connection secure, you can configure [SHH tunneling](https://www.ssh.com/academy/ssh/tunneling/example#local-forwarding), or port forwarding.
+You configure this in the `networkTunnel` section of applicable capture or materialization definitions, but before you can do so, you need a properly configured SSH server on your internal network or cloud hosting platform.

 This guide includes setup steps for popular cloud platforms, as well as generalized setup that provides a basic roadmap for on-premise servers or other cloud platforms.